iturdikulov/notes/Retroarch.md

 ## Install

-TODO: rewrite this section and use NixOS setup
+- [ ] rewrite this section and use NixOS setup

 ```bash
 # install package